Xiaohong-Deng/algorithms/README.md

 ### Discrete Optimization
 `discrete-opt`

 NP-hard or NP-complete problems that non-exponential solutions is not possible for general cases.
-What we can do includes find feasible solutions for special or common cases or try approximation as opposed to accurate solutions.
+What we can do includes find feasible solutions for special or common cases, try approximation as opposed to optimal solutions.

 More than one approaches for each of the problems.